 Councillors, representatives of MCG, LTCT and Moortown Primary School have worked with council officers and Scotfield to get the best outcome for the community.

 The housing site, park, and land for the school all received full planning permission and work started on site in January 2015.
 A further planning application to address changes to the levels within the proposed park was submitted and approved in July 2017.
 The legal process to transfer the land to Leeds City Council is now ongoing.

 Friends of Moortown Park

-The construction of the houses is now approaching completion and the land for the park will be handed over to LCC Parks in third quarter 2016.
-A start has now been made on forming a friends group to support the development of the park and the Friends of Moortown Park (FoMP) will take over from Moortown Community Group in leading the community input into the park.
+The construction of the houses is now complete and the land for the park will be handed over to LCC Parks in third quarter 2017.
+A friends group has been formed to support the development of the park and the Friends of Moortown Park (FoMP) will take over from Moortown Community Group in leading the community input into the park.
 FoMP have a facebook page (click the image below) and would welcome volunteers to help.